Computers, Copying, and Internet

 Browse the catalog, research a topic, or search the internet at one of the library’s desktop computers.
-You must have a GEPL Library Card or an Internet Guest Card to use a computer.
-When accessing the library’s computer’s, you agree to abide by our Internet Use Policy.
+You must have a library card or an Internet Guest Card to use a computer.
+When accessing the library’s computers, you agree to abide by the Internet Use Policy.

 Library laptops are also available for member use within the library.
-You must have a GEPL Library Card to check out a laptop.
+You must have a GEPL Library Card or local high school ID to check out a laptop.

 Printing and Copying

-- 10 cents per page for black & white
+- 10 cents per page for black and white

 - 50 cents per page for color

-Add funds to your library card at the 2nd Floor Information Desk or at the print release station near the printer.
+Add funds to your library card at the print release station near the printer.

 Scanning and Faxing

 Scan documents and photos at the library’s SimpleScan Station.
-You can then send your file to the printer.
-Cost is 10 cents per page for black & white or 50 cents per page for color.
+You can print your scan for 10 cents per page for black and white or 50 cents per page for color.

 - Flash Drive